cbytedigital/laravel-dutch-postalcode-lookup/README.md

 ## Installation

-This package requires PHP 7.4 and Laravel 6.0 or higher.
 Use composer to install this package:

 ```bash
 $ composer require chabter/laravel-dutch-postalcode-lookup